Skip to content

 Companies Limited by Shares

 Shares are similar to money as their value is linked to the value of the company.
-They also are a measure of ownership within the company.
+They are also a measure of ownership within the company.

 For Example